all-in-one-of/FumeFX_VDB_import-HDA/README.md

 FFX import HDA has a compact and functional interface that accomodate every FumeFX features with easy and bring them into the Houdini workflow and mentality.

-Loading FumeFX VDB caches in one click has never been this easy and fun, and no matter if you are loading a single FumeFX VDB cache sequence, or FumeFX sub frames and FumeFX NSim;
+Loading FumeFX VDB caches in Houdini has never been this easy and fun, and no matter if you are loading a single FumeFX VDB cache sequence, or FumeFX sub frames and FumeFX NSim;
 every tool's functionality will work in all modes.